Digital Signage gets Closer to the Point of Purchase

 Digital signage at the point of purchase can anticipate the customer’s changing needs and display relevant information.
 It could be as simple as displaying the weather alongside a message suggesting an umbrella purchase and showing the location when it’s rainy, or sunglasses when it’s sunny.

-In this regard, the most popular online retailers can provide an effective lesson for brick-and-mortar. e-Commerce sites work to move visitors to additional purchases of companion products.
+In this regard, the most popular online retailers can provide an effective lesson for brick-and-mortar.
+In fact, e-commerce sites work to move visitors to additional purchases of companion products.
 They recognize buyers and guide them to the right parts of the site.
 Digital signage, and more specifically sensor-based digital signage, brings this functionality to physical stores.
-This technology can differentiate between buyers already in the store and those who just entered, and the right message is delivered depending on where a customer stands on the sales floor.
+This technology can differentiate between buyers already in the store and those who just entered.
+So, the right message can be delivered depending on where a customer stands on the sales floor.

 To thrive in today’s hyper-competitive business world, retailers need to provide clients with more value than price cuts.
 Price cuts win market share short-term by appealing to the customer’s budget.
 Longer term however, this strategy is unsustainable.